Table of contents:

 - The way forward: Five strategies to retain employees in the great resignation

-- Employee pulse survey questions to measure retention risks and the employee experience
+- Employee pulse survey questions to measure employee retention risks and the employee experience

 - Data-driven approach for employers to improve employee retention